rev 8/20Get printable version(.pdf)

 Using Your File

 - Open the file that needs the signature.
 Measure how many pixels long your signature needs to be (see Step 8 of “Create A Signature File” above).
-(There may be cases where the height of the signature is the limiting factor, not the length.)
+There may be cases where the height of the signature is the limiting factor, not the length.
+If it is, measure that instead and replace “signature height” for “signature width” in all instructions below.

 - Open your signature file.
-Find the signature length (which is less than image width).
+Get the image width and the signature length.

 - Click on “Window” in the top menu, then “Arrange”, and then pick one of the tile options so you can see both files at once.